rkotze/rkotze.github.io/_posts/2011-05-02-twitter-feed-using-jquery-json.md

 * _getTimezoneOffset()_ which is returns the clients machine time difference but not including DST.
 * _getTime()_ this returns the dates in microseconds.

 The tweet date with the offset added on and the current date is converted to microseconds.
 The difference is calculated and converted back to seconds by dividing by 1000. &nbsp;Then we run the value against some conditions and check if its less than a minute ago or hour ago and so on.
-You can check out the whole script, html and css in this [twitter api demo][5] file.

 This script has now been further developed check out, [Create a twitter feed using JSON][6].